Walter and Bessie Bellingrath

 Walter Bellingrath married Bessie Mae Morse of Mobile in 1906.
 The couple had no children.
 After his wife’s death in 1943, Bellingrath dedicated the rest of his life to work on the Gardens she had worked so hard to create.
 “These Gardens were my wife’s dream,” he once said, “and I want to live to see that dream come true.”

-In 1955, at his death at the age of 86, his estate had been converted over to the Bellingrath-Morse Foundation to oversee the operation of his beloved Gardens and to open his Home to the public.
-To this day, profits beyond those needed to operate Bellingrath Gardens and Home benefit Central Presbyterian Church, St. Francis Methodist Church and provide scholarships at Huntington College in Montgomery, Alabama, Stillman College in Tuscaloosa, Alabama and Rhodes College in Memphis, Tennessee (formerly Southwestern University).
+In 1955, at his death at the age of 86, his estate had been converted over to the Bellingrath Morse Foundation to oversee the operation of his beloved Gardens and to open his Home to the public.
+To this day, profits beyond those needed to operate Bellingrath Gardens and Home benefit Central Presbyterian Church and St. Francis Methodist Church and provide scholarships at Huntington College in Montgomery, Alabama, Stillman College in Tuscaloosa, Alabama, and Rhodes College in Memphis, Tennessee (formerly Southwestern University).

 Bessie Mae Morse Bellingrath (1878 – 1943)